Domain name: Business models

 Domain names are often seen in analogy to real estate in that domain names are foundations on which a website can be built, and the highest quality domain names, like sought-after real estate, tend to carry significant value, usually due to their online brand-building potential, use in advertising, search engine optimization, and many other criteria.

-A few companies have offered low-cost, below-cost or even free domain registration with a variety of models adopted to recoup the costs to the provider.
+A few companies have offered low-cost, below-cost, or even free domain registration with a variety of models adopted to recoup the costs to the provider.
 These usually require that domains be hosted on their website within a framework or portal that includes advertising wrapped around the domain holder's content, revenue from which allows the provider to recoup the costs.
 Domain registrations were free of charge when the DNS was new.
 A domain holder may provide an infinite number of subdomains in their domain.
 For example, the owner of example.org could provide subdomains such as foo.example.org and foo.bar.example.org to interested parties.

-Many desirable domain names are already assigned and users must search for other acceptable names, using Web-based search features, or WHOIS and dig operating system tools.
+Many desirable domain names are already assigned and users must search for other acceptable names, using Web-based search features, or WHOIS, RDAP, and dig operating system tools.
 Many registrars have implemented domain name suggestion tools which search domain name databases and suggest available alternative domain names related to keywords provided by the user.

 Resale of domain names

 The business of resale of registered domain names is known as the domain aftermarket.
 Various factors influence the perceived value or market value of a domain name.
 Most of the high-prize domain sales are carried out privately.
+Also, it is called confidential domain acquiring or anonymous domain acquiring.